Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 Regarding this issue, could you please provide us with a video showing the issue?

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting the power button label on the SwitchBot Smart Circulator fades away

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please provdie us with a phone showing the issue?

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.